Grid homology for singular links in lens space and a resolution cube: Resolution cube

-Arguing using the second diagram, we see that is exact when c is negative.
+Arguing using the second diagram, we see that is exact when $c$ is negative.

-Since $g_r$, $g$, $g_s$ are diagrams for $L_r$, $L$, $L_s$ respectively, we have the desired skein exact sequences. \end{proof} \begin{rmk} Our proof mimics the one in Section 6 of \cite{MR2574747}, whose argument in turn follows from the proof using planar diagrams given in Section 4 of the same article.
+Since $g_r$, $g$, and$g_s$ are diagrams for $L_r$, $L$, and $L_s$ respectively, we have the desired skein exact sequences. \end{proof} \begin{rmk} Our proof mimics the one in \cite[Section 6]{MR2574747}, whose argument in turn follows from the proof using planar diagrams given in Section 4 of the same article.
 However, under the combinatorial setup, things are actually easier since now $\Phi_A\circ \Phi_B=U_c+U_d-U_a-U_b$, that is, there is no need for a chain homotopy to relate them. \end{rmk}